Mocoa

-Mocoa ([moˈko.a]) (Kamsá: Shatjok) is a municipality and capital city of the department of Putumayo in Colombia.
+Mocoa ([moˈko.a]) (Kamëntšá: Shatjok) is a municipality and capital city of the department of Putumayo in Colombia.

 The city is located in the northwest of the Putumayo department.
 The municipality borders the departments of Nariño to the west and Cauca to the north.

 On March 31, 2017, mudslides in Mocoa left more than 254 people dead, and hundreds missing.